 |Mip Levels Max||The maximum amount of loaded mip levels for textures in this group.
 Defines the maximum amount of mips that can be loaded.
 Overriden per-platform.
 Lower values reduce texture quality and improve performance.|

 |Mip Levels Bias||The loaded mip levels bias for textures in this group.
 Can be used to increase or decrease the quality of streaming for textures in this group (eg. bump up the quality during cinematic sequence).|

 |Mip Levels Max Per Platform||The per-platform maximum amount of mip levels for textures in this group.
 Can be used to strip textures quality when cooking the game for a target platform (editor-only).|

 Textures Streaming Quality

-By default materials use Trilinear Wrap sampler when texturing objects.
-For custom sampler use Sample Texture node in material that contains option to select other sampler or use sampler from texture gropup (select Texture Group as sampler and pick a texture group to use).
-Then Sampler Filter and Anisotropy properties will be used to pass the sampler to the GPU shader.
+By default, materials use the Trilinear Wrap sampler when texturing objects.
+For a custom sampler use the Sample Texture node in a material that contains an option to select another sampler or use sampler from texture gropup (select Texture Group as sampler and pick a texture group to use).
+Then the Sampler Filter and Anisotropy properties will be used to pass the sampler to the GPU shader.
 Those properties can be changed at runtime too (eg. to increase texture quality during cutscenes or manually from game main menu).

 Textures Quality Per-Platform

-When creating cross-platform game you might want to reduce textures quality for a certain platform such as: Android or Switch.
-To do that use Mip Levels Max Per Platform property that allows to define maximum amount of mip levels for a target platform (per texture group).
-For instance, adding entry for Android with value of 10 will limit textures quality of a given group to 10 mips which limits textures resoltuion to 1024 pixels (width or height).
-This will be applied when cooking game so the final build will be smaller and run faster.
+When creating a cross-platform game you might want to reduce texture quality for a certain platform such as: Android or Switch.
+To do that use the Mip Levels Max Per Platform property that allows defining a maximum amount of mip levels for a target platform (per texture group).
+For instance, adding an entry for Android with a value of 10 will limit texture quality of a given group to 10 mips, which limits textures resoltuion to 1024 pixels (width or height).
+This will be applied when cooking the game so the final build will be smaller and run faster.